The Herbs and The Adventures of Parsley

-The example shown is actually mine and it's survived remarkably unscathed I have to say.
+The example shown,below,belonged to a friend of mine.And it's survived remarkably unscathed I have to say.

-Rather frustratingly,I can't actually remember what I thought of it at the time,or even how much I used it.
+He couldn't actually remember what he thought of it at the time,or even how much he used it.

 4 x The Herbs

-All measurements are approximate and in imperial -as befits the era of course.
+All measurements are in 1960's imperial of course.

 Box Size - 11" x 9" x 2.5" deep